xinwen-xw/CMU-Graphics-DrawSVG/README.md

 You can create an SVG file in popular design tools like Adobe Illustrator or Inkscape and export SVG files, or use a variety of editors online.
 Since an SVG file is just an XML file, you could even use a text editor or write a script to generate the text!

 Be aware that our starter code and your renderer implementation only support a **subset** of the features defined in the SVG specification, and applications like Adobe Illustrator or Inkscape may not always encode shapes with the primitives we support.
 (You may need to convert complicated paths to the basic primitives in these tools.
-This [Path to Polygon Converter](https://betravis.github.io/shape-tools/path-to-polygon/) might be of use.)
+This [Path to Polygon Converter](https://betravis.github.io/shape-tools/path-to-polygon/) might be of use.
+If you are using this website, you might need to inspect the html at svg-result and copy from there in order to get your SVG to work in DrawSVG.)

 If you're using InkScape, and you save your drawing in InkScape as an `InkScape` svg or `Plain` svg, the entire drawing will appear black in DrawSVG.
 To work around this, you should instead save it as an `Optimized SVG`.
 In the resulting dialog, be sure to select `Convert CSS attributes to XML attributes`, and _deselect_ `Shorten color values`.

 If you're using Illustrator, and you get errors with opening your generated SVG file in DrawSVG, make sure your `<svg>` tag contains a `width` and `height` field, with set values.
 Look at the test case SVGs in the `svg/` folder for reference.

 Please name this file `task9.svg`.